 Growing Skills Gap

-In the midst of one of the tightest labor markets there are currently more positions needing to be filled than the amount of people looking to fill them.
+In the midst of a cooling labor market, there are currently more positions needing to be filled than the amount of people looking to fill them.
 Employers are facing a new challenge of a growing skills gap with not enough prospective employees having the skills necessary for the jobs.
-A 2018 Deloitte study on challenges within manufacturing found that the skills gap may leave about 2.4 million positions unfilled by 2028.
+A recent study by the National Association of Manufacturers on challenges within manufacturing found that the skills gap may leave about 2.1 million positions unfilled by 2030.

 There is a need for a shifting skill set in manufacturing due to the introduction of advanced technology and the automation of some processes.
 Many of the workers have decades of experience performing tasks a certain way and are naturally resistant to changing how the work is done.
 Additionally, a significant amount of the manufacturing workforce is nearing retirement age.